smartlogic/ansible-role-prometheus-exporters/README.md

 ## Role Variables

-- `prometheus_version` - Which version of prometheus to download
-- `prometheus_checksum` - The checksum for the version of prometheus
 - `node_exporter_version` - Which version of node exporter to download
 - `node_exporter_checksum` - The checksum for the version of node exporter
-- `alertmanager_version` - Which version of alertmanager to download
-- `alertmanager_checksum` - The checksum for the version of alertmanager
 - `redis_exporter_version` - Which version of redis_exporter to download
 - `redis_exporter_checksum` - The checksum for the version of redis_exporter
 - `postgres_exporter_version` - Which version of postgres_exporter to download